jschnapper/coding-notes/ssh/ssh-basics.md

      - Prior to the connection between host and client, both parties generate *temporary* public and private keys
      - But once the public keys have been exchanged, **symmetric keys** are generated using the ***Difiie Hellman Key Exchange***
        - Allows the computer to use a little bit of its own private data with public data from the other system to generate an identical secret session key in private
+3) Hashing
+   - As a preface: **one way hash functions** are never meant to decrypt
+   - Using hashes, messages between client and host can be verified for authenticity to ensure that no third party intercepted and modified the message
+   - **Hash-Based Message Authentication Codes (HMAC)**
+     - The hash is generated from a combination of the symmetric key, the packet sequence number, and whatever data is inside the message
+     - The MAC is sent outside the symmetrically encrypted area to the host
+   - The MAC is received by the host, but it is complete nonsense.
+The host has the symmetric key and the packet sequence number from the MAC, and also has the message contents via the symmetric encypted pipeline.
+So the host can create its own hash to make sure it matches exactly with the MAC sent by the client.
+If the hashes do not match, it means the message was modified somehow.

+### An overview of SSH Session
+1) Secret keys are exchanged between the client and the host via asymmetric encryption
+2) Communication is then done via symmetric encryption
+3) Once the connection is established, the server sends to the client a "challenge" for authorization
+4) The client decrypts the "challenge" and the session begins